RomainTT/romaintt.github.io/_posts/2019-04-15-backup-nextcloud.md

 - having other places to store the backup.
 In my case I can install a server in my parent’s home for instance.
 - having a hardware to make backups.
 I found out that a Raspberry Pi does the job quite well for my Nextcloud server.
-But as backups servers do not need to host Nextcloud, and just regurlaly copy data into a hard drive, no need for the best one.
+However, as backups servers do not need to host Nextcloud and just regularly copy data to a hard drive, no need for the best one.
 As for the hard drives, I don’t want to spend a lot of money to haves disks in RAID like I did for the main server.
 They are just backups, a simple disk in the form of an external drive is enough.